animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-Annotating your application class with `@EnableGemFireProperties` is convenient and a nice alternative to creating a `gemfire.properties` file or setting {data-store-name} properties as Java system properties on the command line when launching your application.
+Annotating your application class with `@EnableGemFireProperties` is convenient and a nice alternative to creating a `gemfire.properties` file or setting GemFire properties as Java system properties on the command line when launching your application.

 </div>